 The SIGGRAPH Pioneers

-Since its beginnings in the early 1980s, the SIGGRAPH Pioneers has celebrated the experience of its members and their service in developing the computer graphics community through acts of service.
+Since its beginnings in the early 1980s, the SIGGRAPH Pioneers have celebrated the experience of its members and their service in developing the computer graphics community through acts of service.
 ACM SIGGRAPH Members with outstanding lifetime contributions experience to the field of computer graphics and/or interactive techniques are welcome to join as a Pioneer.

 Our Origin Story